Distance-based species tree estimation: information-theoretic trade-off between number of loci and sequence length under the coalescent: Introduction

 and further satisfies

 All the work is in proving that, as $f \to 0$,

 The details are in Section~\ref{section:lower}.

 The proof of Theorem~\ref{thm:main2} on the other hand involves the construction of a statistical test that distinguishes between $\P_0^{\otimes m}$ and $\Q^{\otimes m}$.
-In the regime $k = O(1)$, an optimal test (up to constants) compares the means of the samples~\cite{DaNoRo:14}.
+In the regime $k = O(1)$, an optimal test (up to constants) compares the means of the samples~\cite{DaNoRo:15}.
+See also~\cite{Liu+:09} for a related method (without sample complexity).
 In the regime $k = \omega(f^{-2})$, an optimal test (up to constants) compares the minima of the samples~\cite{MosselRoch:10a}.
 A natural way to interpolate between these two tests is to consider an appropriate quantile.
-We show that the $1/\sqrt{k}$-quantile leads to the optimal choice.
+We show that a quantile of order $1/\sqrt{k}$ leads to the optimal choice.